bodekerscientific/wikidot-to-mediawiki/README.md

 This repository contains two programs, a conversion program and an upload program.

-The conversion program (`convert.py`) takes backups of Wikidot sites (produced by [Wikidot-tools](https://github.com/bodekerscientific/wikidot_tools)) and produces MediaWiki-formatted text files and attachments that are ready for upload to a MediaWiki site.
+The conversion program (`convert.py`) takes a backup of a Wikidot site (produced by [Wikidot-tools](https://github.com/bodekerscientific/wikidot_tools)) and produces MediaWiki-formatted text files and attachments that are ready for upload to a MediaWiki site.

 The upload program (`upload.py`) takes the output of the converter and uploads the data to a MediaWiki site.